Halbann/CaptureTools/GameData/CaptureTools/readme.txt

 ## 1.4.0

+- Added an option to edit the ffmpeg command line directly.
+Useful for experimenting with GPU encoders like NVENC.
 - Fixed the black frame appearing at the beginning of video files.
 - Fixed EVE volumetric clouds not appearing in the first frame of video files.
 - Fixed a bug where the focus of the flight camera rotating suddenly would cause the main camera to lose its orientation.